kt2319596-dotcom/Human-stress-detection-system/README.md

-# Student Stress Analysis System
+# Human Stress Detection System

 ## Project Overview
-This project analyzes student stress levels using lifestyle, academic, social, and image-based factors.
+This project is an AI based Human Stress Detection System developed using Python, OpenCV, Machine Learning, and Streamlit.
+The system analyzes facial expressions and user data to detect stress levels in real time.
+It helps in identifying stress patterns through image processing and predictive analysis.
 ## Tools Used
 - Python
 - Pandas